 Gardens are not of much interest if you are colour blind since most flowers are difficult to distinguish from their leaves, berries and fruit cannot be spotted easily and it is difficult to tell sometimes whether a plant is dead or alive.
-Donald McIntyre recounts in his book ‘Colour Blindness: Causes and Effects’, an embarrassing incident for both him and the checkout operator at his local garden centre on the occasion that he tried to buy a rosemary plant which was actually dead.
+Donald McIntyre recounts in his book ‘Colour Blindness: Causes and Effects’ (see our online Shop if you are interested in buying this excellent book), an embarrassing incident for both him and the checkout operator at his local garden centre on the occasion that he tried to buy a rosemary plant which was actually dead!

 Flowers and berries generally need to be identified by shape rather than colour and although picking strawberries is possible it can be a long, slow process.
 Many colour blind people find it very difficult to know which fruits are ripe unless there is a strong contrast between the ripe and unripe colour of the fruit.

 G (aged 10) recounts a trip to the local Pick Your Own farm with her younger, colour blind, brother….